-- Where a learner and/or their family is subject to an inter-agency child protection plan or a multiagency risk assessment conference (MARAC) meeting, the setting will contribute to the preparation, implementation, and review of the plan as appropriate. - In situations where a child in care may be put on to part time timetable, the school will consult with the Hope Virtual School following local procedures.
-GUIDANCE ON THE FIXED TERM & PERMANENT EXCLUSION OF CHILDREN IN CARE FROM SCHOOLS & PRUS (bristol.gov.uk) - If a crime has been suspected or committed that involved the bringing of an offensive weapon on to the school site, the setting will liaise with the Local Authority Violence Reduction Unit (Safer Options) who will consider a proportionate response. - If there is a risk of harm, the police should be called via 999.
-For other concerns of criminality, the non-statutory guidance 'When to Call the Police' from the NCPCC can be helpful or contact the local PCSO/School Police Beat Officer/School Officer. - In the rare event that a child death occurs, or a child is seriously harmed, St Bonaventure's Catholic Primary will notify the Keeping Bristol Safe Partnership as soon as is reasonably possible.
+- Where a learner and/or their family is subject to an inter-agency child protection plan or a multiagency risk assessment conference (MARAC) meeting, the setting will contribute to the preparation, implementation, and review of the plan as appropriate. - In situations where a child in care may be put on to a reduced timetable, the school will consult with the Hope Virtual School following local procedures. - If a crime has been suspected or committed that involved the bringing of an offensive weapon on to the school site, the setting will liaise with the Local Authority Violence Reduction Unit (Safer Options) who will consider a proportionate response. - If there is a risk of harm, the police should be called via 999.
+For other concerns of criminality, the non-statutory guidance 'When to Call the Police' from the NCPCC can be helpful or contact the local PCSO/School Police Beat Officer/School Officer.

+• In the rare event that a child death occurs, or a child is seriously harmed, St Bonaventure's Catholic Primary School will notify the Keeping Bristol Safe Partnership as soon as is reasonably possible.

-Suspensions, permanent exclusions, and commissioning of 2.5
+2.5 Suspensions, permanent exclusions, and commissioning of Alternative Provisions - (To be read in conjunction with the Relationship and Behaviour Policy)

-Alternative Provisions - (To be read in conjunction with the Behaviour Policy) When the setting is considering suspending or permanently excluding a learner where additional vulnerability is identified it is important that the learner's welfare is a paramount consideration.
-The head teacher will consider their legal duty of care when sending a learner home.
+When the setting is considering suspending or permanently excluding a learner where additional vulnerability is identified it is important that the learner's welfare is a paramount consideration.
+The Head Teacher will consider their legal duty of care when sending a learner home and should be alert to the need for early help for a child who: